WfInstances/wfinstances.github.io/index.md

 - Discussed using shields.io to display badges for total number of downloads, visualizations, simulations, and users

 Actions:
+- Created a new [repo](https://github.com/WfInstances/WfInstances-gitHub-actions) for developing the GitHub action
-- Developed a GitHub action that periodically updates the README of the wfcommons/WfInstances repo
+- Completed a GitHub action that periodically updates the README of the wfcommons/WfInstances repo
 - README uses shields.io badges to show usage report from WfInstances Browser
 - Shows total number of users, visualizations, simulations, and downloads